Morning Session 8:30 AM -11:30 AM

 Background reading: Davies, B. and Gannon, S. (2013) Collective biography and the entangled enlivening of being.
 International Review of Qualitative Research 5(4) 357-376

-Jan Morse & Julianne Cheek
+Janice Morse & Julianne Cheek

 Qualitatively-driven mixed and multiple method designs

 While mixed- and multiple-method designs have given a new interest and legitimacy to qualitative inquiry, the role of qualitative methods is not appreciated and often mis-represented.
-In this workshop, I will discuss the significance of respecting the theoretical drive in qualitatively-driven designs and the contribution(s) of qualitative methods to the project as a whole.
+In this workshop, we will discuss the significance of respecting the theoretical drive in qualitatively-driven designs and the contribution(s) of qualitative methods to the project as a whole.
 Confusion about theoretical drive arises if the researcher does not consider the theoretical contribution of qualitative component, but rather considers “contribution” to be the amount of work required for each component or even the pacing of the project.
 By diagramming the study components, and listing the outcomes of each component, the researcher does not to lose sight of the original aims, enables the use of dynamic reflexivity, and the evaluation of results as the study progresses.

 Patrick Lewis, Karen Wallace and Joseph Naytowhow